Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 Q: Hmm... good.

 A: Okay?
-So you don't have to go through the processQ:H making up the letter and faxing it yourself.
+So you don't have to go through the process making up the letter and faxing it yourself.
 Just click and that company will fax it for you.
 It is very expensive though.